The six-month passport rule · 🇵🇹 Portugal

 What this means for your Portugal trip

-Is it six months from arrival or from departure?
+Is Portugal's rule counted from arrival or departure?

 Check the rule for a specific country